jrmeier/fast-trade/README.md

 # Fast Trade

 A library to do back-testing on currency data with generated strategies quickly and easily.
 The data comes from this project [crypto-data](https://github.com/jrmeier/crypto-data).
-One this that is missing is determining if the stratey was successful or not.
-All this libary produces is a log of what decision this strategy would make at this time.
-It provides no way to "score" the strategy.
-That's being worked on but isn't implimented yet.

 ## Goals

-- run in less than 30s
+- run in less than 30s on average hardware
-- outputs in the form of JSON or CSV
 - headless
+- extensible

 ## Install